-If the Commission Chair, in consultation with at least three Professional Team members of the Professional Team, determines that there are changes due to the geographical data updates reported or other interim data updates as provided for in Standard G-1, Scope of the Hurricane Model and Its Implementation, Disclosure 68, then the Commission Chair shall send a letter to the modeling organization as soon as practical notifying the modeling organization of a pending review by the Commission.
+If the Commission Chair, in consultation with at least three Professional Team members, determines that there are changes due to the geographical data updates reported or other interim data updates as provided for in Standard G-1, Scope of the Hurricane Model and Its Implementation, Disclosure 8, then the Commission Chair shall send a letter to the modeling organization as soon as practical notifying the modeling organization of a pending review by the Commission.
 The Commission Chair shall determine the need for a special meeting or whether the issue can be addressed at the next regularly scheduled meeting of the Commission.
 The purpose of the special Commission meeting shall be to review the data updates and any other aspect of the model which might have changed in order to ensure that the model continues to comply with the standards.
 The Commission shall conduct a minimum of six votes (one for each grouping of standards) with the option of any member being allowed to request a carve out of a specific standard or standards (without the requirement for a second to such motion).
-The basic process adopted in the Hurricane Standards Report of Activities, regarding the chapter "Process for Determining the Acceptability of a Computer Simulation Hurricane Model" in subsections VI.
-Review by the Commission A. General Review of a Model, B. Meeting to Determine Acceptability, C. Modeling Organization Presentation, and D. Acceptability and Notification under section VI.
+The basic process adopted in the

+Hurricane Standards Report of Activities, chapter "Process for Determining the Acceptability of a Computer Simulation Hurricane Model" in subsections A. General Review of a Model, B. Meeting to Determine Acceptability, C. Modeling Organization Presentation, and D. Acceptability and Notification under section VI.
 Review by the Commission will be followed.
-The notification letter regarding the acceptability of the model shall be revised to acknowledge the nature of the data updates to the previously-acceptable-accepted model version.
+The notification letter regarding the acceptability of the model shall be revised to acknowledge the nature of the data updates to the previously-accepted model version.
 The new model version identification and a distinction made for the interim data updates as assigned by the modeling organization shall be noted.
-Once the Commission has determined acceptability of the revised model, the revised model shall supersede the previously-acceptable accepted model.
-The acceptability of the revised model shall expire at the end of the current cycle as provided for in subsection VI.
-Review by the Commission, KL.
-Expiration of a Model Found Acceptable under section VI.
+Once the Commission has determined acceptability of the revised model, the revised model shall supersede the previously-accepted model.
+The acceptability of the revised model shall expire at the end of the current cycle as provided for in subsection L. Expiration of a Model Found Acceptable under section VI.
 Review by the Commission.

-If the revised model's proposed data updates are not found to be acceptable by the Commission, the Commission Chair shall send a letter to the modeling organization noting such and that the previously-accepted model previously-found acceptable by the Commission shall continue to be acceptable and shall expire as originally provided for in subsection VI.
-Review by the Commission, KL.
-Expiration of a Model Found Acceptable under section VI.
+If the revised model's proposed data updates are not found to be acceptable by the Commission, the Commission Chair shall send a letter to the modeling organization noting such and that the previously-accepted model shall continue to be acceptable and shall expire as originally provided for in subsection L. Expiration of a Model Found Acceptable under section VI.
 Review by the Commission.

-The appeal process as specified in subsection VI.
-Review by the Commission, E. Appeal Process to be Used by a Modeling Organization if a Model is Not Found to be Acceptable by the Commission under section VI.
+The appeal process as specified in subsection E. Appeal Process to be Used by a Modeling Organization if a Model is Not Found to be Acceptable by the Commission under section VI.
 Review by the Commission shall not be applicable.
-This will require the modeling organization to make the contemplated data updates for consideration by the Commission in the next review cycle as determined by time frames established in the next Hurricane Standards Report of Activities scheduled for publication in 20192021.
+This will require the modeling organization to make the contemplated data updates for consideration by the Commission in the next review cycle as determined by time frames established in the next Hurricane Standards Report of Activities scheduled for publication in 2021.